 Professor Garthwaite also studies questions of pricing and innovation in the biopharmaceutical sector.
 In this area he has examined the effect of changes in market size of investments in new product development, the evolving world of precision medicine, expanded patent protection on pricing in the Indian pharmaceutical market, the innovation response of United States pharmaceutical firms to increases in demand, and the relationship between health insurance expansions and high drug prices.

-His research has appeared in journals such as the Quarterly Journal of Economics, the American Economic Review, the Review of Economics and Statistics and Health Affairs and has been profiled in media outlets such as the Wall Street Journal, the Washington Post and Vox.
+His research has appeared in journals such as the Quarterly Journal of Economics, the American Economic Review, the Annals of Internal Medicine, and the New England Journal of Medicine.
+In addition, he is a frequent media commentator appearing in media outlets such as the Wall Street Journal, the Washington Post, and The New York Times.
 He has also appeared as a guest on various television and radio shows such as Nightly Business Report and NPR Marketplace.
 In 2015, Professor Garthwaite was named one of Poet and Quants 40 Best under 40 Business School Professors.